iZephyr/nginx-http-touch/README.md

 ================

 Description:
-Nginx module,  that dynamic change the upstream's config
+Nginx module,  that dynamically change the upstream's config

 The Nginx Touch module enhances the standard round-robin load balancer provided with dynamically change the configuration of round-robin upstream server, Include